jundalisay/maha/content/en/metaphysics/marcos-aquino-rivalry.md

 This is why it's correct for Cory, Noynoy, and Robredo to claim not being corrupt -- because they are not governing!
 Instead, their preferred method is to outsource the governance to institutions*.
 For example, the failure of Noynoy to save the SAF44 was due to his reliance on the institution called the "peace process".
 Whenever conflict erupts in Mindanao, Liberals blame it on the failure of the "peace process" instead of themselves.

-> *Examples of this in the West are NATO and the WTO, which conservative Donald Trump is against, as proven by his non-funding of NATO and trade war
+{{< n n="*Examples of this in the West are NATO and the WTO, which conservative Donald Trump is against, as proven by his non-funding of NATO and trade war" >}}

 In contrast, conservatism requires the government to be bigger to oversee the society, acting like a big brother or even a tiger mom*.

-> *The tiger nature of Asian governments like Singapore and Taiwan lead to Tiger economies, as opposed to the lazy landlord rent-seeking governance in Banana Republics
+{{< n n="*The tiger nature of Asian governments like Singapore and Taiwan lead to Tiger economies, as opposed to the lazy landlord rent-seeking governance in Banana Republics" >}}

 This greater size naturally leads to more instances of corruption*.
 Historically, this manifested as warrior kings who led the battlefield while being judge, jury, and executioner rolled into one.